 Summer Fellow in Music Education, Northwestern University, 1997

 Randall Everett Allsup is a graduate of Teachers College Columbia University where his 2002 dissertation, Crossing Over: Mutual Learning and Democratic Action in Instrumental Music Education was awarded 'Outstanding Dissertation of the Year' by the Council on Research in Music Education.
 Prior to returning to Teachers College as assistant professor, he was coordinator of music education and director of bands at Hartwick College, Oneonta, NY.
 Randall became interested in issues surrounding social justice and democracy from his work in schools in neglected neighborhoods of New York City.
 First at Cardinal Hayes High School in the South Bronx and then at the Our Children's Foundation in Harlem, Allsup writes about the challenges of reconceptualizing music pedagogy.
 His teaching is influenced by thinkers like Maxine Greene, Paulo Freire, and John Dewey.

 For music majors only.
 For instrumental and vocal majors, a course designed for performance by chamber ensembles.
 Repertoire determined by registration.
 Public concert performances each semester.

-Permission of instructor required.
 M.A. candidates who are student teaching must complete a minimum of 36 points.
-A variety of supervised teaching experiences (K-12), supplemented by conferences, evaluation, and seminars.
+A variety of supervised teaching experiences (preK-6), supplemented by conferences, evaluation, and seminars.
 The student completes 200 hours in schools observing, assisting, teaching, and evaluating.
 Required of those seeking state certification in music in New York State and other states.